Explore Switzerland

 Food Type: Local

 Situated about three miles (five kilometres) outside of central Geneva, city slickers and tourists alike cannot help but gravitate towards Café du Soleil.
 With a leafy outside sitting area dotted with blood red tables and a simple interior with antique wooden chairs and elaborate framed mirrors adorning the bare white walls, the frank décor of Café du Soleil only highlights the scrumptious cuisine.
 Regarded as one of the oldest restaurants in Geneva and one of the best fondue restaurants to boot, there is no uncertainty over what to order.
-For a light lunch try their brochettes or freshly prepared salads otherwise the sirloin and rump steaks are a good bet.
-Open daily for breakfast, lunch and dinner.
+For a light lunch, patrons should try their brochettes or freshly prepared salads otherwise the sirloin and rump steaks are a good bet.
+Open daily for lunch and dinner.

 Auberge de Floris

-Address: Route d'Hermance 287 Geneva
+Address: Route dHermance 287 Geneva

 Food Type: French

 Ideal for a business lunch or gastronomic night out, Auberge de Floris is a sophisticated terrace restaurant overlooking the lake in the picturesque village of Anières, 15 minutes southwest of the city.
 Claude and Inès Legras warmly welcome patrons to this Michelin star restaurant known for its delectable seafood.
-Try the tuna carpaccio starter drizzled with orange zest and olive oil and follow with pecorino-stuffed calamari in octopus ink sauce with chorizo potatoes and steam courgette flowers.
+Patrons should try the tuna carpaccio starter drizzled with orange zest and olive oil and follow with pecorino-stuffed calamari in octopus ink sauce with chorizo potatoes and steamed courgette flowers.
 Next door is the bistro, offering less complex but still inventive dishes at slightly cheaper prices.
 Open Tuesday to Saturday for lunch and dinner.

 Les Papilles de Lavinia